Identification and estimation of multinomial choice models with latent special covariates: Identification

-\end{enumerate} \end{proposition} Proposition~\ref{prop:random coefficients} implies that the original random coefficient model can be represented in the ``special-covariate-with-full-support'' framework without assuming existence of such covariates.
-Moreover, if the set of directions that $\z_2/\norm{z_2}$ can cover is sufficiently rich, then $R_{\w}=\Real^{J}$ and all the identification results that require existence of special covariates with full support (e.g., \citet{lewbel2000semiparametric}, \citet{berry2009nonparametric}, and \citet{fox2016nonparametric}) can be applied.
-For instance, if $\{z_2/\norm{z_2}\::\:z_2\in Z_{2|w}\}$ is equal to a unit sphere in $\Real^{J}$ for every $\w$, then $R_{\w}=\Real^{J}$ and I can nonparametrically identify $F_{\rand g|\rand\w}$.\footnote{In general, I can identify $F_{\rand{g}|\rand\w}(\cdot|\w)$ over $R_{\w}$ only.}
+Proposition~\ref{prop:nonparameric identification2} implies that the original random coefficient model can be represented in the ``special-covariate-with-full-support'' framework without assuming existence of such covariates.
+Moreover, if the set of directions that $z/\norm{z}$ can cover is sufficiently rich and the support of $\rand{e}$ conditional on $\rand{w}=w$ is $\Real$, then $R_{w}=\Real^{J}$ and all the identification results that require existence of special covariates with full support (e.g., \citealp{lewbel2000semiparametric, berry2009nonparametric, gautier2015triangular, fox2016nonparametric}, and \citealp{fox2020note}) can be applied.